ecmwf/ecflow/docs/glossary.rst

              |

              The default value is 12 hours (12 * 60 * 60 seconds).
-The minimum value allowed is 60 seconds, while the maximum value is 12 hours.
+The minimum value allowed is 60 seconds, while the maximum value is 24 hours.
 If a value outside this range is specified, it will be adjusted to the nearest limit.
+Since the ECF_TIMEOUT limit also applies to zombie task commands, the effective limit is the smaller of the two.

              |